What are the Social Compromises Necessary for Expats Moving to Live in Costa Rica?

 I first visited Costa Rica on vacation in 1993.
 I was practicing law in Victoria, B.C. at the time, but I knew then, that I wanted to arrange my affairs, to make the move to live in Costa Rica.
 In August of 1998, I made the move and I have lived in Costa Rica ever since, visiting Canada on vacation every few years.

 Costa Ricans are generally a polite, friendly, and pacifistic group of people, however, the social, legal, and cultural differences are strikingly different indeed, from those of the Home Country of many ex-pats.
+The “Pura Vida” lifestyle, while being a laudable concept, does come with a price, and pragmatic decisions must be undertaken by expats to avoid unnecessary and disappointing circumstances arising.

 The Differences in Legal Structure